About

 We can also accomodate a 220 capacity live music venue, keep checking the calendar page and social media channels to be the first to hear about all upcoming events.
 The first major live event hosted back in July 2018 was by Toddla T for Sheffield's Tramlines festival featuring, which also included a surprise DJ set from Radio 1's Annie Mac.

-Bring Me The Horizon, Deaf Havana and Static Dress have all performed here amongst many other great artists and DJs.
+Bring Me The Horizon, Deaf Havana, Static Dress and Mouth Culture have all performed here amongst many other great artists and DJs.
 We also host free movie nights, gaming days, and art evenings.